Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • chest enlargement;

-• breathing becomes loud, weak, or hard.
+• breathing becomes loud, weakened, or harsh.

 Therapeutic procedures may include: